ditrit/badaas/tools/badctl/README.md

 gen is the command you can use to generate the files and configurations necessary for your project to use BadAss in a simple way.

-Depending of the `db_provider` chosen `gen` will generate the docker and configuration files needed to run the application in the `badaas/docker/db` and `badaas/config` folders respectively.
-It will also generate docker files to run a http api in `badaas/docker/api`.
+`gen` will generate the docker and configuration files needed to run the application in the `badaas/docker` and `badaas/config` folders respectively.

-The possible values for `db_provider` are `cockroachdb` and `postgres`.
-CockroachDB is recommended since it's a distributed database from its conception and postgres compatible.

 All these files can be modified in case you need different values than those provided by default.
 For more information about the configuration head to [configuration docs](../../configuration.md).